synnkfps/Narcisist-Numbers/README.md

-## Narcisist-Numbers
+## Narcisstic Numbers
-algorithm to find narcisist numbers in Python!
+algorithm to find narcissistic numbers in Python!

 ### Narcisist Numbers Logic
 Get a number, for example 1634, get its digits and sum them by its power of the length of the number